peterzimon/docs-api/handlebars-themes/context/post.md

 Comment ID is a special attribute provided purely for compatibility reasons.
 In Ghost 1.0, there was a major change, which converted post IDs from being incremental IDs to being a longer 24 character ID.
 However, post IDs were used as identifiers in some cases, most notably when embedding Disqus comments.

-For those blogs, when the IDs changed after 1.0, Disqus was no longer able to associate comments with old posts correctly.
+For those sites, when the IDs changed after 1.0, Disqus was no longer able to associate comments with old posts correctly.
 Therefore we added `{{comment_id}}` to solve that problem.
 We recommend always using `{{comment_id}}` as your disqus identifier, or in any other scenario where IDs are used to identify content to 3rd parties.

 Example: The Disqus config in Ghost should look like this, with the code **inside** a `{{#post}}{{/post}}` block.